caffeine93/nightfirespy/README.md

 Clients' communication with the master is already discussed above.
 Since it's done over TCP, a reliable stateful protocol and has well-defined communication stages, we need to keep track of it for each individual client.
-This means each client will, upon it's connection being accepted, be assigned its own handler thread which which implements the state machine to go through all the connection stages.
+This means each client will, upon its connection being accepted, be assigned its own handler thread which which implements the state machine to go through all the connection stages.
 The pooled threads pattern is used where a predefined number of threads (can be dimensioned according to master's workload) is started upon which they block waiting for a client.
 Once the client gets added